Company Car Tax Explained

 Company car tax terms

-The P11D is a form where employers let HMRC how much each of their employees’ cars are worth.
+The P11D is a form where employers let HMRC know how much each of their employees’ cars are worth.
 The form helps HMRC tax your company cars correctly.
 The lower the P11D price is, the lower the amount of tax paid, so it’s an important consideration when selecting your fleet vehicles.

 The P11D price is dictated by the list price of the car.
 Once you know this you can figure out how much tax will be paid on the car by multiplying it by income tax bracket and the car’s BiK tax band.

 Knowing what tax band a car is in can make a huge different to how much tax you pay.
 Tax bands are worked out by using a car’s CO2 emissions.
 The higher the band, the more expensive a car’s tax will be.
-To see which tax bands our vehicles fall into, check out the table below.